 How to Retrieve Your Child’s Exact Foot Length and Shape

 I always recommend parents take their children to a specialized children’s shoe store where a shoe fitter can properly measure their feet and find shoes that fit.
 However, most specialized children’s shoe stores have been closing down, and parents don’t know where to take their children to be properly fitted for shoes.
-Start by taking a look at a resource that will assist you in determining whether you have a good-fitting children’s shoe store in your area.
-Go to the link below:
+Start by taking a look at a resource that will assist you in determining whether you have a good-fitting children’s local shoe store in your area.

 In that article I help parents determine their child’s exact foot size and whether the child has narrow, medium, wide, or extra wide feet.
 I also will be able to tell you whether your child has a high instep or not.

 Minimalist Shoes VS Supportive Shoes: Let’s Keep Your Kids’ Feet Healthy!

 The main issue with this debate is that barefoot supporters are under the perception that all children’s shoes are stiff and rigid.
 I am a firm believer that as soon as the child learns how to walk, they should be wearing supportive shoes for most of the day.
 However, during my 10 years of experience fitting children’s shoes, I have never recommended a pair of shoes that were too rigid or too stiff.

 There is a big difference between shoes that provide the correct amount of support and flexibility and shoes that are too heavy and too stiff.
 Children impose an enormous amount of stress on their feet and legs, and it’s important for them to wear shoes that minimize the impact that their feet and legs take when they come in contact with the ground.

 I agree that children do benefit from barefoot walking, but as soon as they start getting older and involved in high-impact activities that impose an enormous amount of stress on their feet and legs, they need to wear supportive shoes.